Constructor-io/integration-examples/configuration-examples/globally-slotting-facet-options/README.md

 ## How to use

 1. Step 1: Prepare a .csv file that contains the list of facet options as ingested in your catalog feed, and the corresponding position to slot it.
 The csv file should have two columns:
-   1. Column 1: The Facet Option to be slotted, as ingested in the catalog feed
+   1. Column 1: The Facet Option value to be slotted, as ingested in the catalog feed
    2. Column 2: The position the option should be slotted in

 The file `facet-options-positions.csv` is provided as an example.